Scandinavian literature: Danish literature

 The 16th century brought the Lutheran Reformation to Denmark and a new period in the nation's literature.
 Major authors of the time include the humanist Christiern Pedersen, who translated the New Testament into Danish, and Poul Helgesen who vigorously opposed the Reformation.
 The 16th century also saw Denmark's earliest plays, including the works of Hieronymus Justesen Ranch.
 The 17th century was an era of renewed interest in Scandinavian antiquities with scholars like Ole Worm at the forefront.
 Though religious dogmatism was on the rise the passionate hymns of Thomas Kingo transcended the genre with personal expression.
 External struggles with Sweden and internal rivalries among the nobility leading to Denmark's absolute monarchy in 1660 are chronicled from a royal prisoner's redemptive perspective in the heartfelt prose of Leonora Christina of the Blue Tower.
 Later Danish authors include Hans Christian Andersen, Søren Kierkegaard, Johannes V. Jensen, and Karen Blixen.

 Faroese literature

 Faroese literature in the traditional sense of the word has only really developed in the past 100–200 years.
 This is mainly because of the island's isolation, and also because the Faroese language was not written down in a standardised format until 1890.
 In the Middle Ages many Faroese poems and stories were handed down orally.
 These works were split into the following divisions: sagnir (historical), ævintyr (stories) and kvæði (ballads, often set to music and dance).
 These were eventually written down in the 19th century, providing the basis for a late but powerful literature.

+Finland-Swedish literature

+Though nationally rooted in Finland and linguistically part of the Swedish language sphere, Finland-Swedish literature evolved as a culturally and institutionally distinct branch of Swedish literature.
+It developed its own literary movements, and its production and reception take place under different conditions in bilingual Finland than in Sweden.
+Prominent representatives include Johan Ludvig Runeberg, Edith Södergran, Tove Jansson and Tua Forsström.